LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 ---
 At LivePerson we recognize that every brand is unique and employs an individual approach to managing their users.

-To ensure that complex organizations have the flexibility to tailor user roles to the distinct way they run their business, the permissions feature within LivePerson provides brands with the opportunity to fully customize each of the four LiveEngage roles:
+To ensure that complex organizations have the flexibility to tailor user roles to the distinct way they run their business, the permissions feature within LivePerson provides brands with the opportunity to fully customize each of the four roles:

 * Agent
 * Agent manager